weikailin/cs6222/4-gole.md

 >> $$|G| \ge 2^n \cdot \alpha / 2$$.
 >
 > {: .proof}
->> (This is actually a standard averaging argument or a Markov ineq.)
+>> This is actually a standard averaging argument (or a Markov inequality).
 >> Suppose not, $$|G| \lt 2^n \cdot \alpha / 2$$.
 >> Then,
 >>